 Integrated Crop Management

 C. sepium is difficult to control with herbicides.
 It is important to prevent that rhizomes are moved into other fields by contaminated tillage machinery.
-Regular ploughing and stubble cultivation decreases population densities as well as early mechanical weeding.
+Regular plowing and stubble cultivation as well as early mechanical weeding decreases population densities.